Check out what you can do to take care of yourself with informative resources and interactive online tools.

 - Find 10-minute workout breaks

 Getting active doesn’t require hours in the gym.
-Take a break between classes and walk to the coffee shop that’s furthest away, take the long way to your next class, or go for a quick evening run (always stick to well-lit and safe routes).
+Take a break from your studies or work and walk to the coffee shop that’s furthest away, take the long way to your next class or meeting, or go for a quick evening run (always stick to well-lit and safe routes).

 - Try active transportation